 If due for any reason you were unable to get back and needed assistance, having a relative, friend, neighbor, or park ranger know where you are and when you expected to return is a big help.
 Provide relevant information on a simple notecard.

 Carry a copy of the trail map and save the park phone number.
-You will be glad later if you end up lost on the way or any mishappens.
+You will be glad later if you end up lost on the way or if any mishappens.
 You can call the ranger for directions rather than spend a night outdoors.
 Take a mini portable battery too to recharge your phone.

 When you and your dog are well prepared, you can enjoy exploring the world together.
 Adventure is fun, but you should be attentive at the same time as you are taking a friend with you who is dependent on you and trusts you blindly.
-Enjoy yourself and follow all the required rules and regulations for the safety of you both.
+Enjoy yourself and follow all the required rules and regulations for safety of you both.